Contact Us

 • This field is for validation purposes and should be left unchanged.

 Lockout/tagout (LOTO) is a procedure developed to protect employees and other workers from the unexpected startup of machinery under maintenance or repair.
-A successful LOTO program ensures the faulty machinery is entirely shut down, has been tested for residual energy, and will not be started up again until the proper time.
-Lockout procedures are put into place to prevent serious and fatal injuries from hazardous energy.
+A successful LOTO program ensures that the faulty machinery is entirely shut down, has been tested for residual energy, and will not be started again until the proper time.
+Lockout procedures are implemented to prevent serious and fatal injuries from hazardous energy.
+Improving your lockout/tagout program enhances workplace safety and compliance.

-While these programs are required by OSHA, the internal LOTO programs vary by company.
+While OSHA requires these programs, the internal LOTO programs vary by company.
 For this reason, many companies could benefit from auditing and improving their procedures.
-Follow these tips if you’re interested in designing an effective lockout/tagout program.
+Follow these tips if you want to design an effective lockout/tagout program.

 Select the Correct Lockout/Tagout Devices

 Now that you have the locks in hand, you need to keep a system for organizing them and making them easily accessible to employees.
 A lockout station is a great way to keep devices organized.
-Make sure you sort the locks by size and color, so workers know which lock will serve their needs.
+Ensure you sort the locks by size and color so workers know which lock will suit their needs.

 Clearly Mark All Isolation Points

-As part of a successful lockout/tagout program, you should visibly identify all isolation points, or the places where machines are removed from energy sources.
+Isolation points must be clearly marked with lockout tags to ensure everyone understands where and how to properly lock out equipment.
+As part of a successful lockout/tagout program, you should visibly identify all isolation points or the places where machines are removed from energy sources.
 The tags or labels used should be permanent and highly durable.

 Design a Detailed Training Program